michaelschaub/generalizedLouvain/README.md

 ***If you make use of any part of this toolbox, please cite our work.***

-The C++ optimization toolbox (cliques) can be used indepdently or be called from Matlab.
+The C++ optimization toolbox (cliques) can be used independently or be called from Matlab.
-If you want to use the code indepdently, you may also want to make use of the FORTRAN code implementing the computation of the matrix exponential function (see FORTRAN folder).
+If you want to use the code independently, you may also want to make use of the FORTRAN code implementing the computation of the matrix exponential function (see FORTRAN folder).

 For detailed instructions on how to compile the code in MATLAB see below.